gweax/grunt-sync-json/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.4.0 Add option to end destination file with a new line
 - 0.3.0 Rename task to `grunt-sync-json`
 - 0.2.0 Rename `properties` to `include`
 - 0.1.0 Initial release